Marcellis/mad-codelabs/docs/level1-example/level1-example.md

 ### strings.xml

 There are some notifications about hardcoded strings.
-Solve these errors by replacing the harcoded strings with reference to the `string.xml` file:
+Solve these errors by replacing the harcoded strings with reference to the `strings.xml` file:

 ``` xml
 <string name="giraffe">Giraffe</string>